IlianaVachkova/PlanYourHealth/README.md

 - /user/profile -> profile page of concreate user
 - /home -> home page
 - /contacts -> contact page

+#Project architecture

+The architecture is standard angular 2 architecture consisting of modules, components, templates and data binding with services

+##Components
+Components are placed in seperate folders with their component html templates.
+There are 9 folders with component:
+-additive folder - here are placed all components connected with food additive functionality: AdditiveDetailComponent, FavouriteListComponent, AdditiveListComponent,AdditiveShortComponent, AdditiveAddComponent
+-contact folder - here is placed ContactComponent -customer-counter - here is placed CustomCounterComponent, which is used for rating the additives -footer - here is playced bootstrapped FooterComponent -home - HomeComponent, representing home page of the app -login - LoginComponent it is component for loging the user -navbar -  Here is placed the navigation menu of the app -user-profile - Here is UserProfileComponent which navigates to adding of component -app - here it is placed the main  AppComponent

+##Module
+There is only one module the app.module - here are the routes and declaration of components and providers

+##Services
+The services are placed in folder core/services.
+There are three services:
+-AdditiveService - it gets all additive, can get additve by id and add new addite to server -AuthenticationService - it takes care of login and logout functionality -UserService - it can create user, and get it by id and it is used for registering new users

 # How to run